electron/electron/docs/api/shell.md

 Open the given external protocol URL in the desktop's default manner.
 (For example, mailto: URLs in the user's default mail agent).

-If a `callback` is passed, the API call will be asynchronous and the result will be passed via `callback(opened)`.

 ### `shell.moveItemToTrash(fullPath)`

 * `fullPath` String